justanirudh/gossip-simulator/README.md

 # GossipSimulator

 #TODO
+1. Change all times to milliseconds?
-1. Bonus part of question
+2. Bonus part of question

 ##Some design decisions
 1. Every node, after receipt of a rumor/(sum, weight), continuously transmits the rumor/(sum/2, weight/2) every 100 milliseconds
-2. Times in the attached graphs and the one returned when you run the program are monotonic times in :native time units.
-It is returned when you use the monotonic_time/0 function (without any parameters)
+2. IMPORTANT: Times in the attached graphs are monotonic times in :native time units.
+It is returned when you use the monotonic_time/0 function (without any parameters).
+Time returned when you run the program is in milliseconds.
+This is returned when we use monotonic_time/1 with :millisecond as parameter

 * Team members (1): Anirudh Pathak
 * What is working: All combinations of topologies and algorithms + BONUS (TODO)